Same-sex marriage in North Carolina: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+Traditional Cherokee marriage ceremonies (ᏗᏨᏍᏗ, dichvsdi) involve exchanges of gifts between spouses, feasting and dancing, and a wrapping of blankets signifying the spouses' joining as one family.
+As bride price, grooms would bring venison or meat.
+Monogamy was the norm, though there are examples of polygamous marriages (ᏗᏓᏰᎯ, didayehi) and same-sex cohabitation.
+Marriages were matrilineal, matrilocal and exogamous, being carefully negotiated and the courtship requiring the approval of both clans.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 It is likely that Cherokee society had a designation like two-spirit, but a lot of traditional knowledge was lost in the aftermath of colonization and the Trail of Tears for those Cherokee forcibly removed to the Indian Territory.
 Among the Cherokee, ᎠᏎᎽ ᎤᏓᏅᏙ (asegi udando, /chr/) refers to people who either fall outside of men's and women's roles or who occupy both men's and women's roles.